cloudmesh-community/book/chapters/prg/python-install.md

     $ pip install cloudmesh.cmd5
     $ pip install cloudmesh.sys

-##### Exercise

-Write installation instructions for an operating system of your choice and add to this documentation.

-Replicate the steps above, so you can type in ENV2 and ENV3 in your terminals to switch between python 2 and 3.

 #### virtualenv

-environment while using virtualenv,.
-Documentation about it can be found
+Documentation about it can be found at:
-at:

     * https://virtualenv.pypa.io